santorsola-teaching/class-lab-adv-omics/L19_from_mutation_to_protein/from_mutations_to_proteins_recap.md

-# Assignment: From mutations to proteins
+# From mutations to proteins

 The goal of this assignment is to explore omics datasets, including re-sequencing and RNAseq data.
 The focus will be on running the nf-core/sarek and nf-core/rnaseq pipelines to perform variant calling and transcript quantification, respectively.